 Get the full scoop in What is Mineral Foundation?

 Shimmer foundations contain ingredients that add a dewiness to skin.
-Laura Mercier has a great shimmer tinted moisturizer, but I found it works best as a highlighter instead of for overall coverage.
+Laura Mercier has a great illuminating tinted moisturizer, but I found it works best as a highlighter instead of for overall coverage.
 Buy in a shade lighter than your skin tone and apply only to those areas where you want to achieve brightness: above your brows, on the cheeks and the tip of the nose.
+Buy it online.

 Waterproof foundation is made to stay on for a long time, which makes it perfect for humid areas and hot days.
 It also means you may not be able to remove it with just cleanser and water, you may need to use makeup remover.
 These foundations can clog up pores and you may be more susceptible to blackheads, so I wouldn't use this foundation daily.